 Nobody wants or expects their relationship to ever experience the turbulence that infidelity can introduce.
 And when it’s the kind of infidelity that involves intense emotional intimacy with a third party, the turbulence may just cause unforgivable damage.
 In such situations, figuring out how to forgive emotional cheating may look like a Herculean task.

 When you first uncover it, forgiveness is probably the last thing on your mind.
-But if you’ve managed to weather the storm and get past the feelings of denial you may have found yourself stuck in, just the fact that you’ve found yourself reading this article is a promising sign.
+But if you’ve managed to weather the storm and get past the feelings of denial you may have found yourself stuck in, just the fact that you find yourself reading this article is a promising sign.

 Turning this promising sign into your journey toward figuring out how to forgive emotional cheating is where we come in.
-With the help of psychologist Nandita Rambhia (MSc, Psychology), who specializes in CBT, REBT, and couples counseling, let’s figure out all you need to do.
+With the help of psychologist Nandita Rambhia (MSc, Psychology), who specializes in CBT, REBT, and couple’s counseling, let’s figure out all you need to do and at the least, when to walk away after infidelity.

 Should You Forgive An Emotional Cheater?